 Address: 84036, Serpentinenweg, 84036 Landshut, Germany

-Herzoggarten is a stunning landscape garden in Landshut, Germany and to explore this garden is among the best things to do in town.
+Herzoggarten is a stunning landscape garden in Landshut, Germany, and exploring this garden is among the best things to do in town.

-The garden was planned by Friedrich Ludwig von Sckell as the last duke of the town reside in Landshut, Wilhelm von Birkenfeld-Gelnhausen from 1780 to 1800.
+The garden was planned by Friedrich Ludwig von Sckell, the last duke of the town residing in Landshut, Wilhelm von Birkenfeld-Gelnhausen, from 1780 to 1800.
 It was later built by Matthäus Sckell, Friedrich’s brother and the royal Bavarian court gardener.

 This charming garden is ideal for those who see a serene and scenic spot within the hustle and town’s streets.
-Some of the beautiful features to enjoy in the park are the garden’s nature, a small pond, the trails, and the play area.
-Wildlife, park recreation spaces, and the house of the former Duke Wilhelm were also among the things to see while in the park.
+The garden’s nature, a small pond, the trails, and the play area are some beautiful features to enjoy in the park.
+Wildlife, park recreation spaces, and the house of the former Duke Wilhelm were among the things to see while in the park.

 Herzoggarten is engulfed with calmness, a tranquil ambiance, and nature’s beauty.
-The monument of Duke Wilhelm, friendship temple, and the archway entrance in the eastern wall area where some of the built-in classical style parts designed to see.
+The monument of Duke Wilhelm, the friendship temple, and the archway entrance are designed in the eastern wall area where some of the built-in classical style parts are.